 In the past year, we’ve all been affected by the COVID-19 pandemic.
 Our lives changed drastically, and most of us started working from home.
-Lockdown was introduced in many countries worldwide, and that meant that our children had to stay in as well.
+The lockdown was introduced in many countries worldwide, and that meant that our children had to stay in as well.
 Being a child is difficult enough, but when things you don’t understand are happening, it can also affect your mental health.
-If you’ve been struggling with explaining to your child why they have to stay in and why they are not allowed to see their friends continue reading.
-Use our tips and tricks to try and make this situation better for your children and help them go through the pandemic and the lockdown.
+If you’ve been struggling with explaining to your child why they must stay in and are not allowed to see their friends continue reading.
+Use our tips and tricks to improve this situation for your children and help them go through the pandemic and lockdown.

 Try to explain things the best you can

 The first thing you need to do is explain what is happening the best you can.
 Keep open communication with your children; remember they understand things far better than you think.
 Depending on their age, use different ways to tell them what is going on, and don’t forget to reassure them this is going to pass.

 Your child needs to spend time indoors, and probably alone, more than they have ever spent in their whole lives.
 Not being able to play with their friends can be scary and your child may think you are punishing them for something they did.
 Explain why they cannot play with their friends, and try to organize virtual playdates.
 Keep the camera on, and let your child do things with their buddies, even if it is through the screen.